 Guide to churches in Hydra island, Greece

 In front of the port lies the Church of the Dormition of the Virgin.
 It was initially founded as a monastery in 1643.
-At the place where the prison used to be, today is the ecclesiastical museum of Hydra displaying historical documents, jewelry and icons of 19th century.
+At the place where the prison used to be, today is the ecclesiastical museum of Hydra displaying historical documents, jewelry, and icons of the 19th century.

-On the east part of Hydra, on top of the unspoilt rocky hill of Ano Zourva rises the Monastery of Zourvas built in 1814.
+On the east part of Hydra, on top of the unspoiled rocky hill of Ano Zourva rises the Monastery of Zourvas built in 1814.
 It can be accessed through an ascending path and offers stunning panoramic views to the surrounding wild landscape and the sea.
-On the way to the monastery you will meet other churches as well.
+On the way to the monastery, you will meet other churches as well.
 Close to the main port, above Mandraki bay is found the active convent of Agios Nikolaos.
-It is open for the public and religious events.
+It is open to the public and religious events.